 The image below shows graphically how NLP is related ML and Deep Learning.
 Deep Learning is one of the techniques in the area of Machine Learning - there are several other techniques such as Regression, K-Means, and so on.

-However, NLP has a strong linguistics component (not represented in the image), that requres an understanding of how we use language.
+NLP has a strong linguistics component (not represented in the image), that requires an understanding of how we use language.
 The art of understanding language involves understanding humor, sarcasm, subconscious bias in text, etc.

 To summarize, in order to do any NLP, you need to understand language.
-Language is different for different genres (research papers, blogs, twitter have different writing styles), so there is a strong component of looking at your data manually to get a fell of what it is trying to say to you, and how you - as a human would analyze it.
+Language is different for different genres (research papers, blogs, twitter have different writing styles), so there is a strong need of looking at your data manually to get a feel of what it is trying to say to you, and how you - as a human would analyze it.